dnsvee/Java/Forth/README.md

 ```
 map!
 ```

 ```
 word	stack notation	explanation

-get 	( b a -- c ) 	get c:value from b:key in a:map
+mget 	( b a -- c ) 	get c:value from b:key in a:map
-put 	( c b a -- )    puts b:key and c:value in a:map
+mput 	( c b a -- )    puts b:key and c:value in a:map
+mclear  ( a --     )    clears a.map
+msize   ( a -- b   )    b:number is size of a:map
+mdel    ( b a --   )    removes key and value with b:key from a:map
 ```

 ## Set

-A set is implemented using HashSet and can be constructed with a constructor or a literal like this:
+A set is implemented using Java's HashSet class and can be constructed with a constructor or a literal like this:
 ```
 (+ <elements> +)
 set!
 ```

-## Collection words

-Words defined on all collection types:

 ```
 word	stack notation	explanation

-size	( a -- b   )	b is size of a:collection
-clear	( a --     ) 	removes all elements from a
-set	( a b c -- )	add pair of b:key or b:index and a:value to dictionary c
-add     ( b a -    ) 	add value b to a:collection
+sadd	( b a --   )    adds a to b:set
-has     ( b a -- c ) 	b is true or false if b is in a:collection or not
+shas	( b a -- c )    c is true or false if b is in a:set or not
-del	( b a --   )	remove b:value from a:collection
+sdel    ( b a --   )	removes b from a:set
-union   ( b a -- b )   	adds a:collection to b:collection
+sunion  ( b a -- b )    adds values of a:set to b:set
 ```

 ## Variables

 A named variable is created like this: